 - 11:30-12:30: Scotland Run Park (also the picnic location): From Route 55 take exit 45 and proceed North on Route 553/ Buck Road.
 After 1.2 miles turn Right on CR 610/ Clayton-Aura Road.
 Continue on CR 610 for 3.8 miles.
 After the traffic light at Fries Mill Road, turn Left into the parking lot for Scotland Run Park.
 You will meet in the bluebird field adjacent to the parking lot.

-This year we have developed educational materials including a Quest t-shirt with original artwork featuring a blue jay in an oak tree holding an acorn which we are using to discuss the old connection between Jays and oaks, birds and forests.
-Participants will learn about the importance of forests for some bird populations and the many unseen aspects of a forest that help birds thrive.
+This year we have developed educational materials including a Quest t-shirt with original artwork featuring the Bald Eagle, the symbol of our nation and a great conservation success story.
+We will provide educational materials on conservation success.
 These materials will have lasting educational value for teachers, students, and the general public.
 The $15 fee per participant helps to defray the cost of lunch, T-shirts, prizes etc.

 More information and registration forms will be posted to the Gloucester County Nature Club’s website at www.gcnatureclub.org.
 For more information, join a team or reserve a seat on the bus, contact Brian Hayes at firstname.lastname@example.org or 856.649.8723 (note new email address and phone number).
 Participants are encouraged to attend any of a series of free field trainings in the evenings, mornings and weekends before the Quest.